aritra1804/aritra1804/README.md

 <img align="left" width="170" height="170" alt="GIF" src="https://media.giphy.com/media/llarwdtFqG63IlqUR1/source.gif" />

-Let me introduce myself :slightly_smiling_face: I am Aritra, as you all coding is my hobby and life style.
-I met coding at the very beginning of my academic career.
-And now I have about 5 years of Web development and AI/ML devlopment experience.
-I am currently working at Samsung R&D as a Research Intern.
-Besides I am a graduate student at Carnegie Mellon University.
-I couldn't spare a lot of time for my personal development due to my busy student life, I think it's time to get more active in Github, follow me :metal:
+Hi there! 😊 I'm Aritra, and as you all, coding is my hobby and lifestyle.
+My journey with coding began at the very start of my academic career, and over time, I've gained about 5 years of experience in web development and AI/ML development.

+I am currently a graduate student at Carnegie Mellon University.
+Balancing a busy student life and professional growth has been challenging, but I've decided it's time to get more active on GitHub and share my work with the community.
+Let's connect, collaborate, and grow together—feel free to follow me! 🤘
 [![GitHub followers](https://img.shields.io/github/followers/aritra1804?label=Follow&style=social)](https://github.com/aritra1804/?tab=follow)